ChristianMaalouly/Pearl/readme.md

 heuristicSolve(readInputFile("../data/instanceTest.txt"))
 Uncomment the displayTmp function at the very end of heuristicSolve function to have the solution displayed

-To generate a data set
+To generate a data set:
 generateDataSet()

-To solve all the grids in the folder /data solveDataSet()
+To solve all the grids in the folder /data: solveDataSet()

-To create a latex file for the results resultsArray("filename.tex")
+To create a latex file for the results: resultsArray("filename.tex")